King-of-Kings-980/Tree-Mod/README.md

      * List files bigger than ...
      * List files smaler than ...
      * If the range of the listed files is bigger than the range of the displayed folders, the files outside of the range of the folder size will not be displayed; e.g.: `"Max_Folder_Size=100 MB"  "Max_File_Size=200 MB" -> Files bigger than 100 MB will not be displayed.`
-   * set colors in the options menu and do not randomize them; **This option will ignore any othe option concerning colors!**
+   * set colors in the options menu and do not randomize them; **This option will ignore any other option concerning colors!**
    * exclude colors you do not like; _This option will replace the option to disable the color white._
    * displaying the folder size will be optional
    * disable colors compleatly